INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

     - Detecting brain tumors:
         - If a patient is sent to surgery: false detections are very dangerous
-        - If a patient given an MR scan to confirm the detection: misses should be avoided, as an MR scan is harmless
+        - If a patient given an MR scan to confirm the detection: misses should be avoided, as an MR scan is harmless, but missing a person with a brain tumor may delay life-saving treatment

 The predictions may modify how the system functions:
   - Predicting who will benefit from a hospital stay may overcrowd some units of the hospital, and thus change the positive impact of hospitals on inpatients